How do you feel about using technology to help manage health? Take our survey here.

 Radiation therapy can be used to treat MCC.
 It can be used in these situations:3

-- To kill any cancer cells that might be left behind after surgery.
-This is especially important if the tumor is big or the doctor is unsure if it was all taken out.
+• To kill any cancer cells that might be left behind after surgery.
+This is especially important if the removed tumor is big or the doctor is unsure if it was all taken out.

 Chemotherapy

 Chemotherapy is a cancer treatment that uses drugs to kill cancer cells.
-Chemotherapy can be used to treat MCC that has spread to other parts of the body, or it can be used to treat Merkel cell carcinoma that has not spread to other parts of the body but is at high risk of spreading.4
+Chemotherapy can be used to treat certain forms of MCC that have spread to other parts of the body.4

-Chemotherapy drugs are often combined with other treatments, such as surgery or radiation therapy.
+Chemotherapy drugs may be combined with other treatments, such as surgery or radiation therapy.
 It is usually given as a series of treatments called cycles.
 Each cycle usually lasts for a few weeks, and there is a break between cycles for the body to recover.4

 The number of cycles a person receives will depend on the cancer stage and overall health.4